henrikfalk/-Bacteria-Simulator-/README.md

 - Scroll Wheel: Zoom in and out

 ## Unity concepts
-- Prefab variants
-- "Glass" material
 - Mouse selection using RaycastHit and child gameobject
 - Two cameras
+- "Glass" material
 - GameObject highligt when mouseover
-- Datapersistence between scenes
+- Switching scenes with (memory) datapersistence (Singleton)
 - Datapersistence between gamesessions (Laboratory settings)
 - Use of StartCoroutine()
 - TMPro package (TextMeshPro)
-- Shader Graph demonstrating custom shaders
+- Imported models and materials (UV mapped) from Blender
+- FSM (Finite State Machine) for the simulation with UI interactions

 ## Development environment
-Startet development using Unity Editor v2020.3.32f1 running on Manjaro Linux.
+I started development by using Unity Editor v2020.3.32f1 running on Manjaro Linux.
-Updated the Unity Editor to v2022.3.5f1 at some point because v2020.3.32f1 didn't work anymore.
+I updated the Unity Editor to v2022.3.5f1 at some point because v2020.3.32f1 didn't work anymore.

 I used "GitKraken" as Git client.

+I used Blender 3.6.4 for some of the models.

 ## Development status